 Let’s look at the MLB schedule for August 2018.
 There are 4 Sundays in August, a day when, for the most part, all games are played during the day with the marquee ESPN Sunday Night game finishing out the week.
 As well, there are no day games on any Monday in August, leaving 23 days.
 Of those 23 days, there’s a day game in all but 4, with 15 of those days having multiple games scheduled.

 Live Betting – The Latest in the Evolution of Sports Betting

 A further look at those days with multiple afternoon games show a decent amount with at least one game in the East and one in the West.
 You will soon see an increase in both the number days with the opening pitch coming closer to noon and in games spread out across the time zones.

 As I said before, live betting has taken the betting world by storm, and is generating millions of dollars every week.
 Live betting has gained in popularity because it provides “a great source of fan engagement”.
 Sound familiar?

 I predict in the not so distant future that you will see baseball more like the NFL, who are scheduling and marketing geniuses.
 The NFL kicks off on Sundays at 1PM Eastern Time followed by wall-to-wall action until the wee hours of the night when Sunday Night Football wraps up.
 This gives NFL bettors a huge window to bet, not only traditional full game wagers, but also a huge variety of live betting options.

-MLB will follow this model, with fans soon being able to watch baseball all day, giving them the same live betting options that NFL fans have.
+MLB will follow this model, with fans soon being able to watch baseball all day, giving them the same live betting options and nigerian nairas casinos that NFL fans have.
 Will teams like this?
 That I don’t know, but when they start seeing the revenue flow from their piece of the betting pie, they will have no other choice.